statamic/v2-docs/content/collections/docs/updating.md

 - Replace your `statamic/` folder with the newest one.
 - Run `php please clear:cache`.
 - Run `php please update:housekeeping` to perform any additional tasks that the updater would have taken care of automatically.
-- Run `php please addons:refresh` if you have any addons installed.
+- Run `php please update:addons` if you have any addons installed.

 ---